pokhareldiwash2000/recipeapp/README.md

 // A user's personal control over creation of posts

-Very important: All the upload to the route below should be  made as form data not application/json
+Very important: All the upload to the route below should be  made as multipart/form-data not application/json

     GET '/api/myposts'
     Query Parameters: cuisine, course, diet, limit